10 Self Care Superfoods for Health & Healing

-Let me start by saying, I've never been thrilled about the term 'Superfood' for two key reasons.
+Let us start by saying, we have never been thrilled about the term 'Superfood' for two key reasons.

 Firstly, it's been grossly mis-used over recent years to justify the sale and price-tag of expensive supplement products.

-And secondly, because I believe that EVERY plant whole food is, in fact, a 'super food' since all of them have been put there by Mother Nature's design to serve a particular purpose.
+And secondly, because we believe that EVERY plant whole food is, in fact, a 'super food' since all of them have been put there by Mother Nature's design to serve a particular purpose.

 Learn more in What Are Whole Foods?
 7 Benefits Of A Whole Food Diet

-Having said that, for the purposes of this article, I'm going to nominate 10 stand out 'super' plant whole foods that you should definitely embrace as part of your Self Care lifestyle.
+Having said that, for the purposes of this article, we are going to nominate 10 stand out 'super' plant whole foods that you should definitely embrace as part of your Self Care lifestyle.